Loretta Minghella: Career

 From 1985 to 1987, Minghella was an articled clerk at London law firm Kingsley Napley.
 She was admitted as a solicitor in 1987 and continued to work at Kingsley Napley.
 From 1989 to 1990, she was a legal advisor to the Department of Trade and Industry.

 From 1990 to 1993, having moved into financial regulation, Minghella was an assistant director of the Securities and Investments Board (SIB).
 From 1993 to 1998, she was head of enforcement law and policy at the SIB.
 From 1998 to 2004, she was head of enforcement law, policy and international cooperation for the Financial Services Authority (the successor to the SIB).
-From 2004 to 2010, she served as chief executive of the Financial Services Compensation Scheme.
+From 2004 to 2010, she was chief executive of the Financial Services Compensation Scheme.

 In April 2010, Minghella was appointed director (later chief executive) of Christian Aid.
 She was also a trustee of the Disasters Emergency Committee, and of the St George's House Trust.
 As CEO of Christian Aid, she was paid £119,123 in 2011 in the 2011/12 financial year and £126,072 in 2012/2013.

 On 28 June 2017, it was announced that Minghella would be the next First Church Estates Commissioner, one of the most senior lay people in the Church of England, in succession to Sir Andreas Whittam Smith.
 She took up the appointment on 1 November 2017.
 As the First Church Estates Commissioner, she was a member of the Church Commissioners' Board of Governors, the General Synod of the Church of England, and the Archbishops' Council.
 Her main duty was serving as chair of the assets committee of the Church Commissioners which is responsible for managing an investment portfolio of £7.9 billion.
 She stepped down in 2021.

 In November 2020, it was announced that she would become the next Master of Clare College, Cambridge in succession to Tony Grabiner: she took up the appointment in October 2021.